Mark L. De Motte: Biography

 Born in Rockville, Indiana, De Motte pursued preparatory studies.

-He was graduated from the literary department of Indiana Asbury (now De Pauw) University, Greencastle, Indiana, in 1853 and from the law department of the same university in 1855.
+He graduated from the literary department of Indiana Asbury (now De Pauw) University, Greencastle, Indiana, in 1853 and from the law department of the same university in 1855.
 He was admitted to the bar and began practice in Valparaiso in 1855.
 De Motte was elected prosecuting attorney of the sixty-seventh judicial district in 1856.

 Civil War

 He served in the Union Army with the rank of first lieutenant in 1861.
-He was promoted to captain in 1862.
+He was promoted to captain in 1862.In 1865, he was promoted to Colonel, and while he left the service later that year, he continued to be referred to as "Colonel DeMotte" throughout his life.

 Career

 At the close of the war he moved to Lexington, Missouri, and resumed the practice of law.
 He was editor and proprietor of the Lexington Register.
 He was an unsuccessful Republican candidate for election to Congress in 1872 and 1876.
-He served as delegate to the Republican National Convention in 1876.
+He served as a delegate to the Republican National Convention in 1876.
 He returned to Valparaiso, Indiana, in 1877 and resumed the practice of law.
 He organized the Northern Indiana Law School (later Valparaiso University School of Law) in 1879.